Medical Billing and Coding Certification in South Carolina – Get Certified Now!

 South Carolina Regulations

 Medical billers and coders do not require any licensure in South Carolina.
 This is not something that must be taken care of by professionals working in the field.
-This lack of specific licensing requirements provides medical billing and coding professionals in the state with flexibility to work in any healthcare facility.
+This lack of specific licensing requirements provides medical billing and coding professionals in the state with the flexibility to work in any healthcare facility.

 Educational Pathways and Programs